 Learn how passwords are used on Mac

 A login password, also called a user password, allows you to log in and access the information on your Mac.
 When you create your login password, be sure it’s easily memorable, write it down, and keep it in a secure location.

 An Apple ID gives you access to the iTunes Store, the App Store, Apple Books, iCloud, FaceTime, and other Apple services.
 It consists of an email address (for example, email@example.com) and a password.
 Apple recommends you use the same Apple ID for all Apple services.
 When you create your Apple ID password, be sure it’s easily memorable, write it down, and keep it in a secure location.
-You can also use your Apple ID to reset your login password if you forget it.
-Sign in to your Apple ID account page.
+If you can’t remember your Apple ID password, see If you forget your Apple ID or password.

-When you encrypt the information on your Mac using FileVault, you can create a recovery key.
-If you forget your login password, you can use the recovery key to unlock your startup disk and change the login password.
+If you encrypt the information on your Mac using FileVault, you can choose how to unlock your disk and reset your login password if you forget it: using your iCloud account or a recovery key.
+A recovery key is a string of letters and numbers that’s created for you.
 The recovery key should not be stored in the same location as the Mac, where it can be discovered.